How prepared is your quality management system for the new requirements of EU MDR for medical devices that will go into effect in less than a year?

 - Risk management

-- There is broadening of the scope of risk analysis, although typically, you may have already met this under ISO 13485:2016 and EN ISO 14071:2012.
+- There is broadening of the scope of risk analysis, although typically, you may have already met this under ISO 13485:2016 and ISO 14971:2019.
 You need a risk management plan for each device, tighter risk analysis and risk controls, post-market risk procedures, and training on device safety as needed.

 - There are additional requirements for labeling, such as the need to provide an SPR checklist.
 You are also required to provide information on warnings, precautions or contraindications on the labeling.
 For class III devices and implantables, a summary of safety and clinical performance is required on the labeling.